Plant propagation is the process of reproducing or creating a new plant or

 about plant propagation.
 Here are the most common means of plant

-Seeds are by far the most common means of propagation.
+Seeds are by far the most common means of plant propagation.
 The vast majority

 of plants in the world produce seeds.
 The seeds are produced in the fruit